Ancient Egyptian Weapons

 There are two types of ancient Egyptian weapons – close combat weapons and projectile weapons.
 Projectile weapons were used first to attack the enemy from far away – usually to break the unity of the opposing enemy before charging in for close combat.

-By far the most widely used and effective of the ancient Egyptian weapons were the bow and arrow.
+By far the most widely used and effective of ancient Egyptian weapons is the bow and arrow combination.
 The ancient Egyptians were skilled archers from back in the pre-dynastic period.

 With the coming of the Old Kingdom, the Simple Bow (or Self Bow) was introduced.
 These have a single curve shape, which is basically one big arch from top to bottom.
 It was usually between one and two meters in length.

 They were more difficult to maneuver and didn’t give as much draw length.
 Draw length is basically how far you can pull the arrow back in the bow-string.

 Self bows needed more strength and dexterity and so the archers had to become more and more skilled.

 After that came the Composite Bow during the New Kingdom, which was taken from the Hyksos who in turn had taken it from the Asiatics (maybe even the Chinese).

 A composite bow is made of different kinds of material, usually wood, horn and sinew all glued together then covered in a layer of bark.

 The mix of material allowed for more elasticity (so the bow could bend more easily without breaking).
 It also gave more range, accuracy and more draw length.